All You Need To Know about Input Vat Credit

 • Input tax that relates to both eligible and non-taxable supplies must be apportioned.

-Value of input tax that relates to eligible supplies.
+This apportionment is determined using a below calculation: Value of input tax that relates to eligible supplies.

-This percentage is rounded to the nearest whole number and multiplied by the relevant input tax amount.
+Value of input tax that relates to both eligible and ineligible supplies This percentage is rounded to the nearest whole number and multiplied by the relevant input tax amount.
 The answer is the recoverable amount of input tax.

 • Add together the result of steps 1 and 3 to get the total recoverable input tax.

+Pre-registration input tax: Can it be recovered?
+There might be scenarios where a business has incorporated and incurred several taxable expenses or purchases and registered for VAT upon reaching the threshold limit afterwards.
 Input VAT incurred prior to your VAT registration date can be recovered provided it meets all of the “Conditions for VAT Recovery” as mentioned above and was incurred on any of the following types of supplies:

 • Supplies of goods that were acquired before, and remained within the UAE at, your VAT registration date.
 Where the goods are Capital Assets, this only relates to the value which has not depreciated at the date of registration;